Lipen/discrete-math-course/typst/hw4.typ

 + Identify a pair who *must* have communicated.
 + Identify a pair who *definitively did not* communicate.
 + Is there an agent who *necessarily* communicated with at least one other?
-+ Construct a truth-table or case analysis supporting your conclusions.

 == Problem 16: Martians and Venusians on the Arithmetic Axis